mangila/pokedex-java/backstage/README.md

 ### pokemon-task

-- Fetches data from PokeApi and checks already made HTTP requests to Redis.
+- Fetches data from PokeApi and cache HTTP responses in Redis
 - Updates the database with new Pokémon.
 - Runs a side effect and Stream Logs Pokémon media (images and cries) into the `pokemon-media-event`.